Mainstream shonens are bad by default.

 So, yeah, the group of characters I did to poke fun at how characters who have all the bad elements I’ve mentioned are the ones who become popular, became the most popular characters and comic… I would say I kinda proved my point.

-Animation: Now this would seem a non sequitur claim, since after all how a studio animates is not related to how the mangaka wrote their manga.
-But the thing is, that mainstream shonens are, as mentioned, usually super long series with no end in sight because they just keep doing stuff, introducing new enemies, forever and ever.
-So the budget for an anime based on a mainstream shonen must be distributed along a very wide number of episodes, making it simply not possible to emulate the animation quality of a 12 episode series of similar budget.
+Animation: Mainstream shonens are, as mentioned, usually super long series with no end in sight because they just keep going and going, introducing new enemies, forever and ever.
+So the budget for an anime based on a mainstream shonen must be distributed along a very wide number of episodes.
+This ’causes the average mainstream shonen to have low quality of animation, except a few sakuga moments.

-Some have better animation than others, depending if they are been developed in short seasons or long, but overall the quality is low, and the fans like them because many of them have never seen anything outside mainstream shonens to compare, or they confuse “I like this two characters and wanted to see them fight” with “good animated fight”.
+Many times the fans don’t even notice the low quality because many of them have never seen anything outside mainstream shonens to compare, or they confuse “I like this two characters and wanted to see them fight” with “good animated fight”.
 I’m dead tired of watching youtube “best fights in anime ever” compilations where 9 out of 10 examples are mainstream shonen fights with very bad animation.
 I’m sorry but two static images of characters talking and then two jumps with another static images surrounded by speed lines are not exactly close to my standard of good animation.
-Better try Karas, or Black rock shooter, or better yet look at this.